 "It's not that far from home.
 So, I'm going to keep following this year's softball team and try to go to a few of their games this coming season.
 The team atmosphere is great and I love talking to them.
 Their team feels like family.
 I'm really excited about it and I'm happy that somebody wanted me.
 There was a time when I was iffy about playing in college, due to some health issues.
 But, I got my head right and now I know where I'm going."

 Hayden is the daughter of Eric and Kelly Hayden.
 She is a member of student council at Edisto, is a member of the National Honor Society and is an honor roll student.

-Hayden is now the second member of the 2017 Edisto team to sign a college scholarship.
-Caitlin Mills signed to play at Claflin University in 2016 and is now a member of the Lady Panthers program in Orangeburg.
+Hayden is now the third member of the 2017 Edisto team to sign a college softball scholarship.
+Caitlin Mills signed to play at Claflin University and Emily Phillips signed to play at USC Beaufort.

 In her junior campaign, Hayden helped the Cougars post a 9-14 record, including a win against Class 4A Beaufort and a three-game run in SCHSL Class 3A playoffs.
 Edisto sandwiched a playoff win against Manning between two losses to May River.
 The second loss, which eliminated the Cougars from contention, was only by a 4-3 score.
 Through the regular season, Hayden batted for a .395 average, including 13 RBI, 3 doubles and a team-high 4 triples.

 "We've had a good program here at Edisto, and I'm really excited about this year and hopefully making it farther in playoffs," Hayden said.

 FDTC was ranked as high as No. 10 this past season in the National Junior College Athletic Association Division II poll, staying in the Top 20 for most of the season.
 The Lady Stingers went to the JJCAA World Series for the first time in 2016.